MageBridge/MageBridgeCore/README.md

 http://www.yireo.com/software/magebridge/products-and-pricing

 Pull requests are welcome in this project.
-Support requests need to be placed on the Yireo Forum, according to the support-options
+Support requests need to be placed on the Yireo Forum.